Unveiling Pfizer (PFE)'s Value: Is It Really Priced Right? A Comprehensive Guide

 Warning!
 GuruFocus has detected 4 Warning Sign with PFE.
 Click here to check it out.

-Pfizer is one of the world's largest pharmaceutical firms, with annual sales close to $50 billion (excluding COVID-19 product sales).
-Pfizer's top sellers include pneumococcal vaccine Prevnar 13, cancer drug Ibrance, and cardiovascular treatment Eliquis.
-With international sales representing close to 50% of its total sales, Pfizer has a strong global presence.
-Let's compare the stock price of $33.17 with the GF Value of $50.97 to determine if the stock is undervalued.
+Pfizer is one of the world's largest pharmaceutical firms, with annual sales close to $50 billion, excluding COVID-19 product sales.
+Historically, Pfizer sold many types of healthcare products and chemicals.
+However, prescription drugs and vaccines now account for the majority of sales.
+Top sellers include pneumococcal vaccine Prevnar 13, cancer drug Ibrance, and cardiovascular treatment Eliquis.
+Pfizer operates globally, with international sales representing close to 50% of its total sales.
+Within international sales, emerging markets are a major contributor.

-According to our valuation method, Pfizer (NYSE:PFE) appears to be significantly undervalued.
-This assessment is based on historical multiples, an internal adjustment factor based on Pfizer's past business growth, and analyst estimates of future business performance.
+The stock of Pfizer (NYSE:PFE) is believed to be significantly undervalued based on GuruFocus' valuation method.
+GF Value estimates the stock's fair value based on three key factors: historical multiples, an internal adjustment based on the company's past business growth, and analyst estimates of future business performance.
 If the share price is significantly above the GF Value Line, the stock may be overvalued and have poor future returns.
-Conversely, if the share price is significantly below the GF Value Line, the stock may be undervalued and have higher future returns.
+On the other hand, if the share price is significantly below the GF Value calculation, the stock may be undervalued and have higher future returns.
+At its current price of $ 33.94 per share, Pfizer stock is believed to be significantly undervalued.

 Because Pfizer is significantly undervalued, the long-term return of its stock is likely to be much higher than its business growth.